Washington Nationals vs Philadelphia Phillies Odds, Spread, and Total

 Nationals vs Phillies Betting Trends

-- The under has hit in four of the last seven meetings between these teams.
+- The over has hit in three of the four games this season for both teams.

 Nationals vs Phillies Injury Reports